 - Authentic Nepali Welcome Dinner

-- All the accommodation and full board meals and hot beverages on the trek
+- All the accommodations and full board meals and hot beverages on the trek

 - Field Staff Insurances